Nucleosynthesis of elements in gamma ray bursts engines: Results

 To compute the abundances of heavy elements, we used the thermonuclear reaction network code (http://webnucleo.org).
 The computational methods are described in detail in \citet{2008ApJ...685L.129S} (see also \citealt{Meyer94}, \citealt{Wallerstein97}, and \citealt{HixMeyer}).
-The code is using the {\it nuceq} library to compute the nuclear statistical equilibria established for the thermonuclear fusion reactions.
-The abundances are calculated under the constraint of nucleon number conservation and charge neutrality.
-We used here the correction function to account for degeneracy of relativistic species.
-We used the data downloaded from JINA website (http://www.jinaweb.org), prepared to study the nuclear masses and nuclear partition functions and to compute nuclear statistical equilibria.
+The code uses the {\it nuceq} library to compute the nuclear statistical equilibria established for the thermonuclear fusion reactions.
+The abundances are calculated under the constraints of nucleon number conservation and charge neutrality.
+We used the correction function to account for degeneracy of relativistic species here.
+We used the data downloaded from JINA website (http://www.jinaweb.org), prepared for studies of the nuclear masses and nuclear partition functions, and for computations of the nuclear statistical equilibria.
 The reaction data available on JINA {\it reaclib} online database provide the currently best determined reaction rates.
-The nuclide data are merged with reaction data into a network data file, prepared for astrophysical applications.
-The network is working well for the temperature ranges about or below 1 MeV and our method is appropriate for the outer parts of accretion disks in GRBs.
+The nuclide data are merged with reaction data into a network data file, as prepared for astrophysical applications.
+The network is working well for the temperature ranges about or below 1 MeV, and our method is appropriate for the outer parts of accretion disks in GRBs.
 For hotter astrophysical plasmas, more advanced computations could be appropriate \citep{2012IJMPD..2150009K}.

-Once we have computed the accretion disk model for the GRB central engine, the mass fraction of heavy nuclei was then computed at every radius of the disk, given the profiles of density and temperature and electron fraction.
-In Figures \ref{fig:nseM21} and \ref{fig:nseM22} we show the resulting distributions of the most abundant isotopes of heavy elements synthesized in the accretion disk.
+Once we have computed the accretion disk model for the GRB central engine, the mass fraction of heavy nuclei was then computed at every radius of the disk, given the profiles of density, temperature and electron fraction.
+In Figures \ref{fig:nseM21} and \ref{fig:nseM22}, we show the resulting distributions of the most abundant isotopes of heavy elements synthesized in the accretion disk.